oracle/docker-images/OracleWebLogic/workshop-multihost/README.md

 ![](images/11_docker_machine_after_bootstrap.pgn?raw=true)

-If we ssh into the weblogic-orchestrator machine by running `docker-machine ssh weblogic-orchestrator` command we can see the registry and consul images and containers running in this machine.
+If we ssh into the weblogic-orchestrator machine by running 'docker-machine ssh weblogic-orchestrator' command we can see the registry and consul images and containers running in this machine.
 Use the commands `docker images` to see images and `docker ps` to see containers.

 ![](images/12_orchestrator.pgn?raw=true)